 View the contents of the current location or the current search results.

 View item information for the selected item in the details panel.
 This is the same information available in a detailed item pop-up in the Catalog pane.

 Browse to and select items on local or network computers that haven't been added to the project.
-Selecting an item from your computer does not create an item connection to it.
 Search is not available when Computer is selected.